lmhoang2011/05-reproducible-research-assignment-2/Project.md

 ```

-For purporses of this study, USA is defined as the 50 states in the
+For purposes of this study, USA is defined as the 50 states in the
 continental US, plus District of Columbia, Hawaii and
 Alaska. territories, protectorates, and military regions are excluded